swdayu/howtos/lua/README.md

 Lua primary type
 - nil (the variable has no value)
-- boolean (only nil and false is false)
+- boolean (only nil and false are false)
 - number (including integer and float, 64-bit default)
 - string (immutable byte sequence)
 - function